The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: TRISTAN Operation

-The rate of data produced while operating the TRISTAN DAQ is dependent on the selected readout mode.
-Operation of the Waveform readout produces data at a rate of $\SI{125}{\mega\byte\per\second}$ per pixel, which results in an overall data rate of $\SI{186.7}{\giga\byte\per\second}$ for nine modules.
-A reduction in data rate is obtained in the ListMode readout for .
-Recording $\SI{100}{\kilo\cps}$ per pixel in a ListMode readout produces a data rate of $\SI{3.2}{\mega\byte\per\second}$ per pixel, or only $\SI{4.78}{\giga\byte\per\second}$ for nine modules.
-However, for a measurement campaign of four months this still corresponds to $\mathcal{O}(\SI{10}{\peta\byte})$ of saved data.
-The largest reduction in the size of data produced comes from the Histogram readout.
-Filling histograms with $\SI{}{\electronvolt}$ scale energy resolutions and minute scale timing intervals reduces the overall amount of produced data to $\mathcal{O}(\SI{10}{\tera\byte})$ for a four month campaign.
+The projected sensitivity for the TRISTAN detector upgrade is based on a four month measurement of the tritium $\upbeta$-decay spectrum \cite{acharya2026katrinsensitivitykevsterile}.
+Operation of the Waveform readout produces a data rate of $\SI{125}{\mega\byte\per\second}$ per pixel, which results in an overall data rate of $\SI{186.7}{\giga\byte\per\second}$ for nine modules.
+A reduction of data is evidently necessary to be able to manage and analyze the measurement.
+Recording the events of $10^5$ incident electrons per second per pixel in ListMode readout reduces the overall data rate to $\SI{4.78}{\giga\byte\per\second}$ but for a measurement campaign of four months this corresponds to $\mathcal{O}(\SI{10}{\peta\byte})$ of saved data.
+A large reduction in the size of the data produced comes from operating in Histogram mode but requires the loss of information on the event level as well as on the temporal level shorter than the accumulation time of each histogram.

-Further processing and storage is performed by an enterprise-grade computer server after receiving data from the backend Serenity-S1 boards.
-The Serenity-S1 board runs a resource-efficient implementation of the Ethernet data transfer protocols: User Datagram Protocol (UDP), Internet Protocol version 4 (IPv4) over MAC \& PMA/PCS Xilinx IP core.
-The implementation utilizes only 1,048 configurable logic blocks (CLBs) of the available 67,200 CLBs (roughly 1.5\%) and zero Block RAM resources.
-The backend Serenity-S1 boards encapsulate the detector events in UDP packets and sends them to the enterprise-grade computer server over the 100 Gbps Ethernet links.

-On the DAQ computer server, we run software-based logic for data processing and storage.
-A challenging part of this logic is handling the possible hundreds of $\SI{}{\giga\bit\per\second}$ from the Serenity-S1 boards with zero data loss.
-To overcome this challenge, we exploit the Data Acquisition Development Kit (DQDK), a software framework for high-performance Ethernet-based data acquisition \cite{10659873}.
-The framework uses an emerging high-performance networking technology capable of handling hundreds of $\SI{}{\giga\bit\per\second}$.
-In addition, software optimizations and computer architectural support enhance performance through parallelism and overcome possible memory bottlenecks \cite{10329590}.
-For the Waveform and ListWave modes, the DQDK framework receives the data from the Serenity-S1 boards and then copies it to a larger intermediate buffer before saving it at the end of the session.
-However, for the ListMode and the Histogram modes, the DQDK framework constructs an energy histogram in memory based on the received events.